MorrellLAB/cowpea_environmental/03_Analyses/Fst_outliers.md

 # _F_<sub>ST</sub> outliers analysis for identification of candidate accessions

 * Only the _F_<sub>ST</sub> comparison between Western African accessions north and south of 12˚N latitude appears appropriate for outlier analysis.
-The _F_<sub>ST</sub> values in our other comparisons are inflated, suggesting demographic effects (probably during introduction of the domesticate) have skewed the comparisons.
+The _F_<sub>ST</sub> values in our other comparisons are inflated, suggesting demographic effects (probably during the introduction of the domesticate) have skewed the comparisons.
 * To identify the top 0.001 portion (or 0.%) of the values, we discarded NA values and ended up with the 44 highest values in the sample.

 ```bash